VISUAL ANALYTICS

 Call for Participation

-The submissions will be peer reviewed by 1 member of the organizing committee and 2 members of the program committee (to be selected).
-We will ensure that reviewers do not have any conflict of interest with the authors.
-Then, the reviewers will hold a discussion phase.
-The primary reviewer will make a final recommendation based on the reviewer scores and discussions.
-The submissions will be evaluated based on their (1) alignment with the workshop theme, (2) technical soundness and rigor, and (3) their potential to facilitate insightful discussions.
+We invite 4–6 page manuscripts (excluding references).
+Accepted papers will be published in IEEE Xplore with authors’ permission.
+Submissions will be peer-reviewed by one member of the organizing committee and two members of the program committee.
+We will ensure that reviewers do not have any conflicts of interest with the authors.
+Submissions will be evaluated based on (1) alignment with the workshop theme, (2) technical soundness and rigor, and (3) potential to facilitate engaging discussions.
+Papers must be submitted in PDF format electronically via PCS using the two-column VGTC Conference Style template .

 Important Dates